voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String]`

-String.
-It defines the name of env variable that holds the rpcbind config.
-E.g. OPTIONS for Debian
+It defines the name of environment variable that holds the rpcbind config.
+E.g. OPTIONS for Debian.

 Default value: `$nfs::params::client_rpcbind_optname`